danskyvich/danskyvich/README.md

 </h3>
 <h3 align="center">A Front-end Developer from the Philippines!</h3>

-- 🔭 I’m currently working on **my portfolio website.**, utilizing HTML and CSS for web structure, styling, and aesthetic; and Node.js and Express.js for backend functionalities.
+- 🔭 I’m currently working on **my portfolio website.**, utilizing HTML and CSS for web structure, styling, and aesthetic; and Javascript, React.js, and Node.js for backend/interactivity functionalities..

-- 🌱 I’m currently learning **React.js, Tailwindcss, and NoSQL.**
+- 🌱 I’m currently learning **React.js & Node.js**, and possibly into CSS frameworks.

 <h3 align="center">Connect with me:</h3>
 <p align="center">